rovmenon/rovmenon.github.io/README.md

 <br>

-# Welcome to my Portfolio!
+# Hi!
+Welcome to my Portfolio!

-I am a recent Business Analytics Graduate from the Wisconsin School of Business and am currently searching for my future role.
-I am passionate about leveraging data to guide businesses in strategic decision-making and strongly believe in creating a collaborative team environment that follows diversity, equity, and inclusion principles.
-My core competencies include data extraction, data cleaning, data transformations, exploratory data analysis, and data visualization using software such as Python, R, SQL, Tableau, and PowerBI among others.
+I am currently pursuing a Master's degree in Information and Data Science at UC Berkeley but I graduated from UW-Madison with a Data Science Major and Computer Science Minor.
+I have an aspiring passion for sports, technology and finance.
+I have worked collaboratively across teams in several research projects equipping me skills in Python, R, SQL and Tableau as well as strong written and oral skills.
+I am actively seeking job opportunities where I can apply my passion for leveraging data to drive strategic business decisions.
+I am committed to fostering a collaborative team environment that embraces diversity, equity, and inclusion principles.

-I hope you enjoy your stay and please do not hesitate to reach out if you have any questions or want to learn more about me!
+Please feel free to reach out if you have any questions or would like to learn more about me!